richgel999/ufo_data/README.md

 * Fred Keziah - Copyright (c) 1958.
 This poster hasn't been updated in 65 years, so it's probably fine for commercial usage.
 * Dr. Jacques F. Vallée - Copyright (c) 1993
 * Richard Geldreich, Jr. - Copyright (c) 2023.
 Commercial usage permitted as long as attribution is given.
-* NICAP - Unknown copyright status
+* NICAP - Unknown copyright status.
+The organization went defunct in 1980, 43 years ago, so it's very likely this data is in the Public Domain.
 * \*U\* binary database file U.RND: Copyright 1994-2002 [Larry Hatch](https://www.openminds.tv/larry-hatch-ufo-database-creator-remembered/42142).
 According to David Marler, Executive Director of the [National UFO Historical Records Center](http://www.nufohrc.org/), "The family has verbally given permission for the database to be used.
 If you need to speak with them, I have their contact info."
 * The [Anonymous PDF](https://github.com/richgel999/ufo_data/blob/main/bin/anon_pdf.md), which appeared on the internet [here](https://pdfhost.io/v/gR8lAdgVd_Uap_Timeline_Prepared_By_Another) in late July, 2023, is not copyrighted and is in the Public Domain (i.e. it is not Intellectual Property).
 All ~600 events were explictly and individually marked "PUBLIC DOMAIN" in the original PDF document.
 In any jurisdictions outside the US that don't recognize Public Domain, it's uses the [Unlicense](https://web.archive.org/web/20230426084039/https://unlicense.org/).
 Please see this website for details.